Senior Rabbi

 Hazzan Ben-Yehuda received her dual-major BA in Biology and Near Eastern Studies from Cornell University.
 She studied for her Ph.D. in Epidemiology at Cornell until she realized that she was called to serve the Jewish community.
 She left her studies of science and began her journey at the Jewish Theological Seminary’s Rabbinical School, the Davidson School of Jewish Education and her work in the New York Jewish community.
 She later combined that learning with her love of davening, singing and music to pursue studies as a cantor.
 She and her two children, Eliana and Sara, joined CBS in the summer of 2013 for a brand new adventure.

-Hazzan Ben-Yehuda leads the Polsky Religious School and partners with Rabbi Glickman to envision and oversee educational programming at the Synagogue.
-As Director of Congregational Learning, Hazzan Ben-Yehuda also partners with lay leadership in leading our Shabbat and Holiday services.
+Hazzan Ben-Yehuda partners with lay leadership in leading our Shabbat and Holiday services.
 She also works with our current daveners to help them expand their skills, and spends time helping congregants learn to lead services and chant Torah.
-She studies with and helps to train our B’nai Mitzvah students, and also works closely with Rabbi Glickman to make our Jewish Learning relevant and engaging, a source of congregational community and pride.
+She studies with and helps to train our B’nai Mitzvah students, and works closely with Rabbi Glickman to make our Jewish Learning relevant and engaging, a source of congregational community and pride.